What’s The Difference Between A Panic Attack And An Anxiety Attack?

 What does a panic attack feel like?

-A Panic attack is a brief episode of intense anxiety or fear, accompanied by physical symptoms such as a racing heartbeat, shortness of breath, chest pain, dizziness, trembling and muscle tension.
-Panic attacks tend to come on suddenly and can last for around 5-10 minutes.
+A Panic attack is a brief episode of intense anxiety or fear accompanied by physical symptoms such as a racing heartbeat, shortness of breath, chest pain, dizziness, trembling and muscle tension.
+Panic attacks tend to come on suddenly and last 5-10 minutes.

 Panic attacks can be one-off, or several panic attacks can occur in quick succession, making it feel like one long panic attack.
 Someone experiencing a panic attack can sometimes fear they are experiencing a heart attack.

-What to do if you experience a panic attack?
+What do you do if you experience a panic attack?

 This is what you can try at the time the main symptoms occur: